fbpx

 In November 2021, Junior Achievement of Greater Fairfield County was awarded a $255,000 grant funded by the City of Bridgeport through the Biden Administration’s American Rescue Plan Act .
 “We appreciate the efforts of Junior Achievement along with the programs and opportunities they provide that will positively impact young people of Bridgeport with measurable success,” said Bridgeport Mayor Joseph Ganim.
 “This substantial allocation of funding will go a long way with supporting youth and helping them become well rounded individuals ready to reach their goals as members of our community.”

-JA of Greater Fairfield County will receive $85,000 for the next three years.
+JA of Greater Fairfield County will receive $85,000 every year through 2024.
 Through these funds, we are looking forward to continuing to expand JA programming in Bridgeport, with both in-classroom and specialized learning experiences.
 We are also developing a yearlong middle school leadership program for Bridgeport students, that will provide them with the resources they need to have a successful future.